digaji/CrudeOCR/README.md

 ```

 ## For model training / testing
+For NVIDIA GPU Owners, follow the instructions in this [link](https://www.tensorflow.org/install/gpu) for faster model processing

 The dataset used for the current model, and how it's set up, is in data/data.py

 Data is saved in .pickle format for quicker access during model training